Partnership Brain Partner Lifecycle Protocol

 • perform Partner Fit Evaluation

-• gather initial intelligence
+• gather intelligence

 • prioritise opportunities